What is required of a company applying for AEO status?

 The objects of the assessment are e.g. the audit trail of the accounts, systems for financial and logistics administration, the system for internal control, management of goods flows and related descriptions and instructions, for instance customs clearance practices, the archiving of documents as well as data security.
 The assessment also includes visits to the applicant’s locations.

-The company applying for AEOC authorisation must also
+What requirements must the company applying for AEOC status also meet?

-meet the practical standards of competence or professional qualifications directly related to the operation.
+- Applicants for AEOC status must meet the practical standards of competence or professional qualifications directly related to the activity carried out.
 Competence can be added through practical experience (at least three years’ practical experience in customs matters) or training (the applicant or the person in charge of the applicant’s customs matters has successfully completed training covering customs legislation).

-The company applying for AEOS authorisation must also
+What requirements must the company applying for AEOS status also meet?

 The security norms require physical arrangements regarding facilities and security as well as established security practices, both when it comes to the company internally and during business activities with customers, suppliers and external service providers.